davidmoten/openapi-codegen/README.md

           content:
             application/json: {}
 ```
 Below is the generated type for the multipart/form-data submission object.
-Note that the user is forced to set the

 * [UploadPostRequestMultipartFormData.java](src/docs/UploadPostRequestMultipartFormData.java)